- 1 package (16 ounces) spaghetti, broken

 - 1/2 teaspoon pepper

-- Drain spaghetti; add to sauce mixture and toss to coat.
-Transfer to two greased 11-in. x 7-in. baking dishes.
+Drain spaghetti; add to sauce mixture and toss to coat.
+Transfer to two greased 11x7-in. baking dishes.
 Sprinkle with cheeses.
-Cover and freeze one casserole for up to 3 months.
-Cover and bake the remaining casserole at 350° for 20 minutes.
+Cover and bake 20 minutes.
 Uncover and bake 5-10 minutes longer or until bubbly.

 Reviews forChicken & Cheese Noodle Bake